Nekyt/Number-7/README.md

 **Third : Enjoy!**
 The rest is pretty straightforward
 #### Any help with development is apreciated just fork my repository
-email me at nykyta.kudrya@gmail.com.
+Email me at nykyta.kudrya@gmail.com.
 No spam please.

 # Downloads